 8. Savor A Sundae At Door County Ice Cream Factory

 Lastly, you can’t leave Door County without an ice cream sundae.
 Though you have many options for frozen treats, a visit to Door County Ice Cream Factory is necessary.
 The Sister Bay ice cream parlor actually makes all of its own ice cream — in 45 flavors!
 Usually 29 flavors are available on any given day.
-Some are very uniquely Midwest — Blue Moon, of course.
+Some are very uniquely Midwest — such as Blue Moon, of course.
 And, some are so very Door County-themed — Cherry Cheesecake, Deaths’ Door Chocolate, and Door County Cherry.

 Before you go to Door County, map your route to foodie paradise.